 significance because it was tucked away in a

 late-night slot and the station did not flag up its inclusion in advance.
 Ofcom, however, has now received a number of complaints which it is examining.

-film channels.
+subscription film channels.
 The Idiots has been shown before on Channel 4, but with the scene of penetrative sex digitally obscured.
-When previously shown on FilmFour and in an edited version on Channel 4, the film attracted very little complaint and
+When previously shown on FilmFour and in an edited version on Channel 4, the film attracted very little

 We recognise that showing such sexual imagery on a terrestrial channel carries a greater potential for offence than when broadcast on a specialist subscription channel which is of limited availability.
 Ofcom has to balance the potential offence

 this film may cause viewers against Channel 4’s remit to explore difficult themes – on this occasion the examination of censorship.

 Under the circumstances: the serious contextualisation of the film within a season examining the censorship of film and television, its artistic purpose, the channel which transmitted it, the strong warnings before the film and prior to the